 We will also visit Hjalparfoss, a unique double waterfall, and Háifoss, one of the tallest waterfalls in Iceland where the water cascades a mesmerizing 400 ft.

-At day's end we transfer to our countryside hotel, where you may choose to enjoy views of Mount Hekla from the outdoor hot tub.
+At day's end we transfer to our countryside hotel in the small town of Hella before entering the vast and untouched interior of Iceland.
 Dinner will feature traditional Icelandic cuisine based on ingredients from local farmers and fishermen.

-Situated near some of the country’s most stunning sights including volcanoes Eyjafjallajökull and Fimmvörðuháls, Fosshotel Hekla is the perfect base for our stay in Iceland’s southern countryside.
-Enjoy a meal at the on-site restaurant Faxi, which uses produce hand-delivered by local farmers, and retreat to your cozy room at night.
-Gaze up the midnight sun from the hotel’s hot tub.
+Situated near some of the country’s most stunning sights the Landhotel is the perfect base for our stay in Iceland’s southern countryside.
+Enjoy a meal at the on-site restaurant and retreat to your cozy room at night.
+Heated geothermally, this new 4-star hotel is designed to be at one with nature.

 Today we venture into the Icelandic highlands of Landmannalaugar for a day of hiking.
 The highland roads are unpaved, and if conditions permit, we take the fjallabak (literally, "route behind the mountains") to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.